styxlab/kubernetes-mongodb-shard/README.md

 ```

 ##Consume
-The default configurations configures one mongos service per node which can be used to connect
+The default configurations configures one mongos service per node.
+Use one of them to connect
 to your shard from any other application on your kubernetes cluser:
 ```
 $ kubectl get svc -l role="mongoshard"